bjpcorp/GTheme/Gramps_Icon_Theme_Guidelines/README.md

 ## Contribute

 Contributions are always welcome!
-Please read the [contribution guidelines](contributing.md) first.

 ## License

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Matias Singers](https://mts.io) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, all copyright and related or neighboring rights to this work.